 We generate revenues principally by selling CNG and LNG to our vehicle fleet customers.
 For the three months ended March 31, 2008, CNG represented 66% and LNG represented 34% of our natural gas sales (on a gasoline gallon equivalent basis).
 To a lesser extent, we generate revenues by operating and maintaining natural gas fueling stations that are owned either by us or our customers.
-Substantially all of our operating and maintenance revenues are generated from CNG stations, as owners of LNG stations tend to operate and maintain their own stations.
-In addition, we generate a small portion of our revenues by designing and constructing fueling stations and selling or leasing those stations to our customers.
+Substantially all of our operating and maintenance revenues are generated from CNG stations, as owners of LNG stations and selling or leasing those stations to our customers.
 Substantially all of our station sale and leasing revenues have been generated from CNG stations.
 In 2006, we also began providing vehicle finance services to our customers.